linsalrob/PhiSpy/README.md

 ```
 This will install `PhiSpy.py` in `~/.local/bin` which should be in your `$PATH` but might not be (see [this](https://bugs.launchpad.net/ubuntu/+source/bash/+bug/1588562) detailed discussion).

+*Note:* If you are feeling lazy, you actually only need to use `sudo apt install -y python3-pip; python3 -m pip install --user phispy` since python3-pip requires `build-essential` and `python3-dev`!

 If you try `PhiSpy.py -v` and get an error like this:

 ```bash